xKoSzMar/restaurant-recommender-app/README.md

 # Restaurant recommender application

-This is restaurant recommender application frontend created using:
+This is restaurant recommender application created as a project for the Network Services class.

-React

-TailwindCSS
+Frontend of the app was created using:

+-React

+-TailwindCSS

+To run the frontend you should use:

+>npm run dev

+Run this command in terminal, in restaurant-recommender-app folder.

-and a backend server using:
+Backend server of this app was created using:

-Python
+-Python

+To run the frontend you should use:

+>command

 This project using API from Yelp.